seth-dobson/artful-analytics.github.io/_posts/2020-05-30-charting-the-cmv-awareness-gap.md

 CMV is a common virus that infects 50-80% of people by the time they are 40 years old.
 In most cases, it’s not a big deal.
-But if a pregnant woman becomes infected, she can pass the virus to the unborn child, whichs results in a congenital infection about 33% of the time.
+But if a pregnant woman becomes infected, she can pass the virus to the unborn child, which results in a congenital infection about 33% of the time.

 Congenital CMV (cCMV) is the number one viral cause of birth defects in children.
 According to [National CMV